-There’s a myth that breastfeeding your baby practically takes the extra baby weight right off your body.
+There’s a myth that breastfeeding your little one practically takes the extra baby weight right off your body.
 That’s why so many breastfeeding mamas will quickly find themselves upset when unwanted weight tends to linger.

 So what gives?
 Doesn’t breastfeeding burn calories?